A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 Dr. Salim Ali Bird Sanctuary

 This is Goa’s only bird sanctuary located on Chorao Island on the Mandovi River.
 It is one of the most famous bird sanctuaries in India that has been named after the famous ornithologist of India Dr. Salim Ali.
 This bird sanctuary is one of the smallest bird sanctuaries in Goa spread over an area of just 1.8 square kilometers.
-Though it is small yet it has a variety of species of birds and plants which summons large number of bird watchers and bird lovers from several parts of the globe.
+Though it is small, it has a variety of species of birds and plants which summon large number of bird watchers and bird lovers from several parts of the globe.

 The mangrove ecology nestles several varieties of birds and plants.
-The exotic collection of 400 species of birds, including migratory are the chief attractions for the tourists.
+The exotic collection of 400 species of birds, including migratory, are the chief attractions for the tourists.
 The best time to visit the bird sanctuary is from October to March because the weather is pleasant and birds come here in plenty.
-Some of the well-known birds that can be seen here are kingfishers, mudskipper, pintails, black drongo coots, egrets etc.
+Some of the well-known birds that can be seen here are kingfishers, mudskipper, pintails, black drongo coots, egrets, etc.

 Bhagwan Mahavir Wildlife Sanctuary

 This is another popular wildlife sanctuary of Goa located 53 km from Panaji in Sanguem taluk, South Goa.
 It is the largest wildlife reserve in Goa spread over an area of 240 sq. km.
 The thick forest of the Western Ghats nurtures exotic species flora, fauna and avifauna.